 The portable AC may develop molds.

-Many more things can happen if you do not drain your AC, so do make time on your schedule to drain the water out.
+If you do not drain your AC, many more things can happen, so make time on your schedule to drain the water out.

 Why Is Portable Air Conditioner Producing So Much Water?